-Credit card debt can put a serious drag on your net worth, which is not a surprise when you consider that most banks offer credit cards with double-digit interest rates and require monthly payments, that only cover a portion of the outstanding balance.
-It’s no wonder that many struggle to break the cycle of never-ending credit card payments.
+Credit card debt can put a serious drag on your net worth.
+That's not a surprise when you consider that most banks offer credit cards with double-digit interest rates.
+And, they require monthly payments that only cover a portion of the outstanding balance.
+It’s no wonder that many people struggle to break the cycle of never-ending credit card payments.

 "Credit card debt can put a serious drag on your net worth."